Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

+These constraints consistently imply the smallness of the mixing angle.\ Finally, we obtain a bound on the mass of the flavon by combining Eqs. \eqref{eq:flavon-mass} and \eqref{eq:lt-bound},

+From this analysis we have learned that, if \cref{eq:lts-bound,eq:lt-bound,eq:flavon-mass-bound} hold, then the $U(1)_\Sigma$ phase transition can cause a shift in the value of the flavon vev.
+It is crucial that, for the effective field theory approach to be applicable to the Yukawa terms, the $\uone$ symmetry breaks before (i.e.\,at a higher temperature than) the $U(1)_\Sigma$ symmetry in cosmological history.
+Since, as a rough estimate, we can relate $\vs \sim \Lambda_\Sigma$, the ratio $(\vs/\Lfn)$, which appears in all the afore mentioned bounds, should be smaller than 1, i.e.

+For a specific FN model, the mass of the flavon can be constrained by experiments looking for flavour violating transitions in the lepton sector, e.g.\,exotic $\mu$ decays.
+From such measurements and \cref{eq:flavon-mass-bound}, one can obtain a lower bound for $\Lambda_\Sigma$, and, since the critical temperature $T_c$ of the phase transition is expected to be close to this scale, this bound also approximately applies for $T_c$ as well,

+From the discussion of the scalar potential, we have seen that within this framework the $U(1)_\Sigma$ phase transition is capable of shifting the value of the flavon vev as $\langle \Theta \rangle : \Lfn \rightarrow \epsilon\,\Lfn$.
+As a consequence, the neutrino Yukawa coupling (and Majorana mass) may be considered as effectively varying during the phase transition,

-We will refer to the values of the Yukawa coupling and DM neutrino Majorana mass before and after the FN phase transition with the indices $i$ and $f$, for \textit{initial} and \textit{final} respectively.
-More concretely\footnote{Dynamical Yuwaka couplings in a FN scenario were also considered for instance in Ref.\ \cite{Baldes:2016gaf}.
-See also Ref.\ \cite{Heurtier:2019beu} for similar ideas on freeze-out via mass generation of a DM candidate from a phase transition.},
+Here we refer to the values of the Yukawa coupling and DM neutrino Majorana mass before and after the $U(1)_\Sigma$ phase transition with the indices $i$ and $f$, for \textit{initial} and \textit{final} respectively.
+The temperature $T_c$ is the temperature at which the $U(1)_\Sigma$ phase transition occurs.

-For simplicity, we will assume that the FN phase transition occurs before the electroweak phase transition, such that when the Higgs mechanism generates the masses of the fermions their Yukawa couplings have already been suppressed.
-This implies that the critical temperature $T_c$ of the FN phase transition is larger than that of the EW phase transition, i.e.\ $T_\textrm{EW} < T_c$.
-Later on we will show that the critical temperature has to be $T_c \approx 300\,\mathrm{GeV}$ for sterile neutrinos with a mass of $M_R = 10\,\mathrm{TeV}$ to make up 100\,\% of the dark matter of the Universe, and that $T_c$ increases with mass.
-Thus, this framework favors sterile neutrino masses above $10\,\mathrm{TeV}$, which is the mass range that we will consider here.
+In a full FN model, we would compute the flavon-lepton couplings and with experimental data derive a constrain for the flavon mass, which then results in a lower bound for the phase transition temperature $T_c$ from \cref{eq:Tc-bound}.
+However, that would go far beyond the scope of this work, as we are here only concerned with a proof of principle for the freeze-out mechanism as a means of production for sterile neutrino DM.
+Instead, in this work we will simply assume a flavon mass in the GeV range (the flavon-lepton couplings could certainly be very small), and leave the concrete realization in a full FN model for future work.
+Furthermore, we set for concreteness $\delta = 0.1$ and $\epsilon = 0.01$.
+As we will later see, successful DM production requires that $M_i \sim 35\,T_c$, which means that the lower bound from \cref{eq:Tc-bound} on $T_c$ also places a lower bound on the unsuppressed Majorana mass of DM neutrinos, namely $M_i>10\,\mathrm{TeV}$.